Engage today's students -- worldwide.

 - Official undergraduate transcripts

 International applicants should also submit a WES evaluation of their undergraduate transcripts and a Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score.

 The program requires 30 credits.
+It includes up to 21 credits of self-paced PLS 3rd Learning coursework with a dedicated facilitator.
 Courses are aligned with InTASC teaching standards adapted for domestic and international educators.

 Foundations of Education